Drupal-NYC/meetup/speaker-outreach.md

 Thanks, and let me know any questions!

 ---
-**After you get the description, please add this information to the DrupalNYC meetup speakers gdoc (pinned in the #organizing channel)**
+**After you receive this, please add this information to the DrupalNYC meetup speakers gdoc (pinned in the #organizing channel)**

 ### On the Monday before the meetup
 ---